thelebster/tg-redirect/README.md

 ## Changelog

 **March 7, 2020**
 * Remove Telethon from dependencies.
+Telegram API is not used anymore.

 **Feb 25, 2020**
 * Add support for stickers `/addstickers` and mtproto proxy `/proxy?server=...` links.